qu3st-fun/solana-docker/README.md

 The `workspace/` folder is mounted into the container and all files created there will match your local user permissions.

-You can then commit and push the contents of `workspace/myproj/` as your own Solana project within your copy of this repository.
+You can then commit and push the contents of `workspace/myproj/` as your own Solana project to your own repository.

-If you want to exclude files, add them to `.gitignore`.
+This repository will ignore everything inside the workspace directory, but `anchor init` will also init a new git repo inside it.

-It is also possible to create multiple projects within the workspace as a single-repo.
+It is also possible to create multiple projects within the workspace each as its own repo.

 ---